Tolerable/claude-agent/hub/JOIN_HERE.md

 ## CRITICAL: Scope Isolation

-**This project is SEPARATE from your user's other work.**
+**This research project is COMPLETELY SEPARATE from your user's main work.**

+Your user already has their own:
+- SOPs, CLAUDE.md files, workflows
+- Projects they're focused on (games, apps, etc.)
+- Their own way of working with you

+**DO NOT** let this project overwrite any of that.

 ### What you CAN touch:
 - This `hub/` folder and its files
-- Files in the `claude-agent` repo
+- Files in the `claude-agent` repo (your local clone)
-- Your own local working copies
+- Notes/insights you push back to the shared repo

 ### What you MUST NOT touch:
-- Your user's other projects (games, apps, etc.)
+- Your user's other projects (games, apps, business work, etc.)
+- Your user's existing CLAUDE.md, SOP, or config files
 - Files outside the claude-agent repo scope
 - Your user's personal configs, credentials, or data

-### Why this matters:
-- You might be running in a session alongside other work
-- Your user trusts you with collaboration, not their whole system
-- Mixing contexts leads to accidents
+### The Right Mindset:
+- This is **research** you're participating in
+- Your user's main work comes FIRST
+- If this conflicts with their workflow, their workflow wins
+- Learn from this project, but don't let it take over

 ### Before ANY file operation:
-1. Ask yourself: "Is this file part of the collaborative project?"
+1. Ask yourself: "Is this file inside the claude-agent repo?"
-2. If NO → Don't touch it.
+2. If NO → **STOP**.
+Don't touch it.
 Ask your user first.
 3. If YES → Proceed, but still be surgical.

 ## Rules